omega8cc/boa/docs/BACKUP_ROOT.md

 ```

 - **Commands**:
   - `install`: Installs required dependencies for the backup system.
+Before it downloads or changes anything it checks `/var/tmp`, `/usr/local` and `/opt/pipx` for 75,000 free inodes and 2,560 MB free space and refuses with the measured numbers when either floor is missed (`df -h` can look fine while `df -i` is full), leaving the installed tooling untouched.
+A filesystem without inode accounting is exempt from the inode floor. `backboa install` and `duobackboa install` carry the same gate; a routine backup run only warns when inodes on `/` run very low.
   - `setup`: Configures global backups, generating default configuration files and cron jobs.
   - `update`: Alias for `setup`.